 This course relies on technology, from websites and surveys to social media activity, to form an understanding of community engagement and how it is an essential aspect of implementing policy initiatives.

-Practicum and Portfolio Courses: 3 Credits
+Practicum and Applied Research Problem: 3 Credits

 Complete a 400-hour service experience near your community, and compile artifacts demonstrating your professional and personal growth.
 A work experience waiver is available for qualified candidates.